FabienNeibaf/Calculator/README.md

 # :hash: Calculator

-This is an envolving calculator that takes a mathematical expression and evaluates it.
+This is an evolving calculator that takes a mathematical expression and evaluates it.
 In the core it takes the user input, normalizes it, creates an expression object from the normalized input and evalutes the expresion.
 I planned to make it more complex but it's a start.